isberg/fsharp-event-modeling/README.md

         | Some Incremented -> Some Increment
         | _ -> None }

-let mirrorService = Service.createService counterDecider "Mirror" None None let counterService =
+let mirrorService = Service.createService counterDecider "Mirror" None None Service.defaultStreamId
+let counterService =
-    Service.createService counterDecider "Counter" None (Some (mirrorTranslator, mirrorService))
+    Service.createService counterDecider "Counter" None (Some (mirrorTranslator, mirrorService)) Service.defaultStreamId
 ```

 When `counterService` commits new events, the translator is invoked for each of them.
-Any produced commands are executed on the `mirrorService` using the same stream identifier.
-This example mirrors events within the same category, but by supplying a mapping function you could translate between different categories or even use completely different stream identifiers.
+Any produced commands are executed on the `mirrorService` using the stream identifier returned from the mapping function (here `Service.defaultStreamId`).
+This example mirrors events within the same category, but by supplying a custom mapping you can translate between different categories or even use completely different stream identifiers.

 ### Running the AutomationApp sample